 Schemas and Forms

-You have the newly defined content type (form) but how this will be filled by users, you may ask.
-Every time a user fills the fields (questions) of this content and submits it, a new instance is created (filled form) containing all the answers given to the questions in the form (saved to the corresponding fields).
+You have the newly defined content type: a form.
+But how will your users fill this?
+Every time a user fills the fields (questions) of this content and submits it, a new instance is created (filled form), containing all the answers given in the form (saved to the corresponding fields).

-Fields on content types can have different types and different configurations just like questions may have on a survey.
-So if you have your questions, you can easily select the matching types using a wide variety of field types from simple text and number fields till more complex ones containing multiple options to choose or list of links as answers.
-The fields can also be used to refine your questions by setting minimum or maximum values, set whether a question/field is required to fill or adding more complex rules like email or phone number validation and many more.
+Fields of content types can have different types and different configurations, just like questions on a survey.
+So if you have your questions, you can easily select the matching types using a wide variety of field types from simple text and number fields to more complex ones containing multiple options to choose, or even a list of links as answers.
+The fields can also be used to refine your questions by setting minimum or maximum values, making a question/field required to fill, or adding more complex rules like email or phone number validation.

-Schema represents the content model of the repository, the content types you create.
-This schema contains all the types, their fields and field configs and could be downloaded from your repository on the fly (through OData REST API) that lets you build custom ui for your form.
+Schema represents the content model of the repository: the content types you create.
+This schema contains all the types, their fields and field configurations, and can be downloaded from your repository on the fly (through OData REST API) that lets you build custom UI for your form.

-The content is there in the repository, how it will be visible to the users only depends on you.
-You can get fields and possible values by API calls and display it in your solution based on your taste and needs.
+The content is there in the repository.
+How it will be visible to users is up to you.
+You can get fields and possible values by API calls and display it in your solution according to you needs.

 [illustration of a custom content type with questions as fields]

-Every content is built up by fields, so for example a user as content has numerous special fields as well for storing data like their username and password (among others).
-It is no different with forms but instead of username and password, it consists of questions.
-Fields (of a content) can be defined on the content type definition.
+Every content is built up by fields.
+For example, a user as content has numerous special fields for storing data: their username and password, among others.
+It is no different with forms, but instead of username and password, it consists of questions.
+Fields of a content can be defined on the content type definition.

 Forms and permissions

-One of the most powerful features of sensenet permission system is permission inheritance.
-There are cases however when you do not want children items to inherit a permission entry.
-For example you want to allow certain users to see a content (e.g. a Content List) but you do not want them to be able to see the child contents that were added to that list as list items.
-A typical use case for this is when you allow Visitors (not logged-in users) to Add content (e.g. a completed survey as Form Item) to a Form but you do not want them to be able to see or open any items added to the form by others.
-In this case you would set a local only (in other words not inherited) permission entry on the Form for Visitors to let them add new contents.
-The advantage of this method is that you do not have to break inheritance on the content (in this case the Form), which means any permission allowed or denied on the tree above will still be inherited by child content.
+One of the most powerful features of the sensenet permission system is permission inheritance.
+However, there are cases when you do not want children items to inherit a permission entry.
+For example, you want to allow certain users to see a content (e.g. a Content List) but do not want them to see the child contents that were added to that list as list items.
+A typical use case for this is when you allow Visitors (not logged-in users!) to add content (e.g. a completed survey as Form Item) to a Form but do not want them to see or open any items added to the form by others.
+In this case, you would set a local only (not inherited) permission entry on the Form for Visitors to add new contents.
+The advantage of this method is that you do not have to break inheritance on the content, which means any permission allowed or denied on the tree above will still be inherited by the child content.

-It is a handy use case of custom content type since you don't need to rely on any third party service to create client side forms.
-All submitted forms will be saved as a new content under a specified location in your repo enabling you to analyze all the answers afterwards.
+It is a handy use case of a custom content type, since you do not need to rely on any third party service to create client-side forms.
+All submitted forms will be saved as a new content under a specified location in your repository, enabling you to analyze all the answers afterwards.

-Client side forms is just one example of the possibilities content type methodology holds.
-Its versatility enables you to easily define contents based on your business needs.
+Client-side forms is just one example of the possibilities the content type methodology holds.
+Its versatility enables you to easily define content based on your business needs.